What To Do When Your MacBook Doesn't Shut Down

 Very often, the MacBook doesn't shut due to various malware threats.
 Use an anti-malware program for detection and removal of any malware.

 Finally, the last alternative you can try if all others fail would be Force shutting down your Mac.
-To do this, first press and hold the Control and Command keys, then have Mac's power button.
-If you don't have a power button, you'll need to hold Control and Command plus the Eject button or the Touch ID button instead.
-Keep the button held down for around 10 seconds, after which your Mac's screen should go black.
+To do this, press the Control and Command keys first, then have the Mac's power button.
+If you don't have a power button, you'll need to hold Control and Command plus the Eject or Touch ID buttons instead.
+Hold the button for 10 seconds, and your Mac's screen should go black.
 Wait about 30 seconds before starting your machine up again.
-A restart must fix most of the issues that were preventing your Mac from shutting down properly.
-However, if you've been facing this What to do when your MacBook doesn't shut down problem with your MacBook more frequently, it might not hurt to take it to a technician for some professional help.
+A restart must fix most of the issues preventing your Mac from shutting down properly.
+However, if you've been facing this, what to do when your MacBook doesn't shut down the problem with your MacBook more frequently might not hurt to take it to a technician for some professional help.
 It wouldn't be wrong to run some checks to find out what was causing the problem.

 If it's a software issue, you can rectify it using specific steps.
-Without running the problem causing software, try restarting your MacBook.
-If an app was hindering the shutdown procedure, you must try "Check for software updates."
-You can also use an alternative app and ditch the existing app if it favours you.
+Without running the problem-causing software, try restarting your MacBook.
+If an app hinders the shutdown procedure, try "Check for software updates."
+You can also use an alternative app and ditch the existing app if it favors you.

-You need to update the MacOS to prevent any issues regularly.
-Checking the software updates is an easy-breezy task which consists of just two steps: Go to System Preferences and select Software Update.
+You need to update the MacOS regularly to prevent any issues.
+Checking the software updates is an easy-breezy task consisting of two steps: Go to System Preferences and select Software Update.

 ● Boot using Safe mode

-For preventing the same problem in the future, you should restart your MacBook in Shut Down.,click Continue in Safe Mode.">safe mode.
+To prevent the same problem in the future, you should restart your MacBook in Shut Down. click Continue in Safe Mode.">safe mode.
 This reduces the chances of shutting down issues to a great extent.
 Safely, scanning of the startup disk is done for different topics.
 The Mac operating system tries to fix any detectable problems.
-Various kernels, font, system caches, and few other things are also deleted in safe mode.
-For booting your MacBook into safe mode, follow the given steps:-
+Various kernels, fonts, system caches, and others are also deleted in safe mode.
+To boot your MacBook into safe mode, follow the given steps:-

 2. Press the power button; after that instant, press and hold either of the shift keys.